hzrd149/blossom/Server.md

 ## Endpoints

+Servers must make all endpoints avaliable at the root path.
+This allows users to easily talk to server interchangeably

+Servers must repond with a stringified JSON object with a `message` field for all errors

 ### GET /sha256 - Get Blob

-The `GET /<sha256>` endpoint should return the contents of the blob with the `Content-Type` header set to the approperate MIME type
+The `GET /<sha256>` endpoint must return the contents of the blob with the `Content-Type` header set to the approperate MIME type

 The endpoint must accept an optional file extension in the URL. ie. `.pdf`, `.png`, etc